AviatrixSystems/Docs/HowTos/transit_firenet_workflow_aws.rst

 .. important::

-     Starting from Release 5.4, launching CheckPoint firewall instances from the Aviatrix Controller automatically initiates its onboarding process.
+     Starting from Release 5.4, launching Check Point firewall instances from the Aviatrix Controller automatically initiates its onboarding process.
 For initial login information, go to `Credentials for Checkpoint Initial Login <https://aviatrix.zendesk.com/hc/en-us/articles/4417552852109>`_.
 You must be registered to access the Aviatrix Customer Support website.
 If you are not already registered, you can sign-up at https://support.aviatrix.com.

 .. note::
-    Repeat Step 8a to launch the second firewall instance to associate with the HA FireNet gateway.
+    Repeat Step 2a to launch the second firewall instance to associate with the HA FireNet gateway.
 Or repeat this step to launch more firewall instances to associate with the same FireNet gateway.

 Follow `Check Point Example <https://docs.aviatrix.com/HowTos/config_CheckPointVM.html#example-config-for-check-point-vm-in-aws>`_ to launch Check Point security gateway in AWS and for more details.